 What you must understand is that diesel engines do not function the same way as gasoline engines.
 A diesel engine still ignites the fuel, but only after air compression takes place.
 The fuel injectors will put fuel into the chamber after the compressed air has already entered.
 This creates an ignition that does not require a spark.
 In a gasoline engine, the pistons compress the air as it mixes with the gasoline.
 The spark plugs will then generate a spark to ignite this mixture.

-5 Symptoms if You Put Gasoline Fuel into Diesel Engine
+5 Symptoms of Putting Gasoline in a Diesel Engine

 To prove this, below are the top 5 symptoms that you will experience if you put gasoline into a diesel engine.